UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-2-basic-io/06-Homework.md

 And you should print `Input Detected` when the switch is pressed and print nothing when it is not pressed.

-You may refer to the last notes about how t set up GPIO Pins, keep in mind that the example there is setting up `GPIO Output` while here you are doing `GPIO_Input`
+You may refer to the last notes about how to set up GPIO Pins, keep in mind that the example there is setting up `GPIO Output` while here you are doing `GPIO_Input`

+Notes for Setting up Pins:
+- Please plug the limit switch to those pins on the right hand side instead of left hand side.
 ---

 ## Q2: Tutorial 2 Homework